YuliaHe/iOS_Map/README.md

 With a `DataManager.swift` to manager data model.
 It can help me store the data into the database effectively.

 ##### View
-* `Main.storyboard` - including user login/signup view to authenticate user information and homepage to show the map view.
-In the homepage, there are three entries to access three functionalities, which are saving a note, profile to browse user's own notes, and community to check all notes post by all users. <\br>
+* `Main.storyboard` - including user login/signup view to authenticating user information and homepage to show the map view.
+In the homepage, there are three entries to access three functionalities, which are saving a note, profile to browse the user's own notes, and community to check all notes post by all users. <\br>
 * `Community.storyboard` - List all notes created by all users. <\br>
-* `Profile.storyboard` - List all notes creates by some specific user with his personal infomation. <\br>
+* `Profile.storyboard` - List all notes creates by some specific user with his personal information. <\br>
-* `LaunchScreen.storyboard` - View when launch the app. <\br>
+* `LaunchScreen.storyboard` - View when launching the app. <\br>

 ##### Controller
 These controllers are used to `transfer data between database and views`.
 For instance, all information displayed on the `View` are fetched from database by `Controller`, and all data `model` get from view, such as content typing in the textfield, are stored in the database by `Controller` either.